Arcanorum/rogueworld/README.md

 Greetings!
 You have stumbled upon the work area for Dungeonz, the free, open-source, browser based, massively multiplayer online RPG.

+#### ***This readme is intended for dummies who are interested in the project, but don't know where to begin, so I assume little existing knowledge about many things.
+If some things don't make sense, then let me know and I wil update this document with clarification.***

 ## *What is this?*
 This is the central code repository for Dungeonz.